portuman3/git-basic-exercises/README.md

 Can't think of anything to write.
 More changes.
+Random more changes.